-Take a guided tour of the grand Iolani Palace, which was built in 1882.
-The palace was home to monarchs until it was overthrown in 1893 and is located in downtown Honolulu.
-Visiting hours are from Monday-Saturday, 9:00 a.m. to 4:00 p.m.
+Take a guided tour of the grand Iolani Palace, which was built in 1882, and home to monarchs until it was overthrown in 1893.
+Located in downtown Honolulu, visiting hours to the palace are from Monday-Saturday, 9:00 a.m. to 4:00 p.m.

 3. Enjoy a Hula Show on Waikiki Beach

 Hawaii is renowned for elegant hula performances that exude so much joy.
-You will find free hula shows on Waikiki Beach at every setting of the sun.
-Bring a mat to sit on and soak up the ambience of a mesmerising hula performance.
+You will find free hula shows on Waikiki Beach at every setting of the sun so bring a mat to sit on and soak up the ambience of a mesmerising hula performance.

 4. Explore Waikiki Strip

-There’s so much to do on Waikiki strip throughout the day to late at night.
-There is a diverse range of exotic restaurants and bars to choose from.
-You’ll find free entertainment from an outdoor cinema, hula performers or musicians strumming on their ukuleles.
+There’s so much to do on Waikiki strip throughout the day to late at night, plus a diverse range of exotic restaurants and bars to choose from.
+You’ll find free entertainment along Waikiki strip such as an outdoor cinema, hula performers or musicians strumming on their ukuleles.
 To top it off, the steady tropical climate of Hawaii makes exploring Waikiki a pleasant experience all year round.

 5. Take up Hula Lessons

-There’s an art in how a hula dancer sways their hips.
-However, once you’ve learned the moves, you’ll never forget them.
-I took up hula dance lessons and was invited to perform as part of a group; it was so much fun and I highly recommend it.
+There’s an art in how a hula dancer sways their hips but once you’ve learned the moves, you’ll never forget them.
+I took up hula dance lessons and was invited to perform as part of a group; it was so much fun and highly recommended.